Goutham-Byteridge/Docker-CI/README.md

-# Continuous deployment to amazon ecs with bitbucket pipeline
+# Continuous deployment to amazon ecs with bitbucket pipelines

 First you have to create a user in AWS IAM.
 For this user you can create the access key and the secret key.